-Note: Consultation learning expectation regarding significant changes to the I ent / Staff Consultations and IEP Updating EP must occur prior to their implementation.
-Such changes include the level of port, degree of accommodations and the addition/deletion of assessed needs.
-Activity (Indicate parent/student consultation or staff Date review) Outcome
+Record of Parent / Student / Staff Consultations and IEP Updating Note: Consultation regar learning expectations, fr ding significant changes to the IEF equency and/or intensity of suppo P must occur prior to their implementation.
+Such changes include the level of rt, degree of accommodations and the addition/deletion of assessed needs.
+Date Activity (Indicate parent/student consultation or staff review) Outcome • 88